 To maximize citizen participation, public hearings may be held prior to the development of the Disaster Recovery Action Plans, and prior to the implementation of substantial amendments to the Disaster Recovery Action Plans.
-A public hearing will be held prior to the development of the Consolidated Plan or Annual Action Plans to the U.S. Department of Housing and Urban Development (HUD).
-The State will hold a public hearing prior to the submission of the Consolidated Annual Performance and Evaluation Report.
+A public hearing will be held prior to the development of the Consolidated Plan or Annual Action Plans, and prior to the submittal of the Consolidated Annual Performance and Evaluation Report to the U.S. Department of Housing and Urban Development (HUD).
 As is allowed by federal regulations, the State may hold a public hearing for one or more purposes.
 For example, the State may combine the hearing on needs for the coming year's planning with the hearing on the previous year's performance.